Undoubtedly, this is an age of information explosion. It is said that by 2020, there would be 44 zettabytes of data in the entire digital universe.

 Usually humans would process texts in our brains by reading them line by line to understand and conclude them.
 While in text mining, the computer would automatically get rid of some useless information and quantify the useful texts by transforming them into numbers.

 1) Linguistic Processing of Texts

 After we split the texts into words, we could categorize them by their part of speech.
-As we know, there would be some meaningless string in texts such as “a”, “the” or some punctuations.
-These texts are called stopword.
+As we know, there would be some meaningless strings in texts such as “a”, “the” or some punctuations.
+These texts are called stopwords.
 One last thing to do when processing text is to remove all stopwords and keep only the meaningful data.

 2) Mathematical Processing of Texts